-Many Debian 11 users know that Gnome 38 is the default version that ships with the codename Bullseye operating system.
-However, as much hype has been built around the new Gnome 40 desktop, many would be looking for an opportunity to install and test or permanently use the newest on offer from Gnome.
+Many Debian 11 users know that Gnome 38 is the default version of the codename Bullseye operating system.
+However, as much hype has been built around the new Gnome 40 desktop, many would be looking for an opportunity to install and test or permanently use the most recent on offer from Gnome.

 In the following tutorial, you will learn how to install the new Gnome desktop on your Debian 11 Bullseye operating system.